ZuraArabidze/DesignPatterns/README.md

 - You want to enforce a specific sequence of steps in an algorithm.
 - You want subclasses to provide implementation for only some steps, not the whole algorithm.
 - You want to promote code reuse by keeping common algorithm logic in a single place.

+## Composite Pattern

+**Intent**:
+The Composite Pattern lets you treat individual objects and compositions of objects uniformly.
+It’s used to represent part-whole hierarchies where a single object (leaf) or a collection of objects (composite) should be handled the same way.

+**Real-world analogy**:
+Imagine a company hierarchy:
+- A Manager can have employees reporting to them (other managers or regular workers).
+- An Employee might not have subordinates.
+- You want to calculate total salary or print all employee names without caring whether it’s a manager or a worker — you call the same method!

+This is what Composite makes easy:
+- Leaf nodes = Simple elements (employees without subordinates).
+- Composite nodes = Containers of other nodes (managers).

+**When to use it**:
+- You have hierarchical tree structures (files & folders, GUI widgets, org charts).
+- You want to treat single objects and groups of objects in the same way.
+- You want to avoid writing conditional logic like if (isLeaf) ... else ... everywhere.
+- You want polymorphism to simplify client code.